ethanrg3/grAId/DESIGN.md

 - The difficulty of subsequent questions dynamically adjusts, keeping the student in a zone of optimal challenge (neither too easy nor too hard).

 ### **2.4 Student Toolkit for Test-Taking Strategies**
-- The system maintains a **personalized Toolkit** of test-taking strategies for each student.
+- The system maintains a **personalized Toolkit** of research-backed, test-taking strategies for each student.
 - Strategies are recommended based on the student’s testing behavior, such as:
   - **Time management techniques** if response times are inconsistent.
   - **Process of elimination** for students frequently choosing incorrect distractors.